meddsai/Web3EMR/README.md

 - Extend the EMR pallet for additional functionality (e.g., clinical trial data, insurance integration)
 - Enhance the frontend with visualizations or multi-language support
-- Integrate with MandalaChain's IDCHAIN for advanced identity management
+- Integrate with DID for advanced identity management

 ## Testing